-Finally, the last page is the Year in Review where you can look back at all the amazing things you made happen in 2020!
+Finally, the last page is the Year in Review where you can look back at all the amazing things you made happen in the year!

 Next up is the Resource pack, and this is why I originally created these crochet resources.
 This has 23 pages of printable knitting and crochet cheat sheets and guides.
 Some of these pages are available individually for free to subscribers (check out the resource library!), but the full pack is only available on Etsy.
 These are the pages I use most often.
 I keep them close at hand and I’m always referring to the sizing guides.

 Here’s everything inside: